Bloom (Beach House album): Release and sales

+Promotion

 Singles and music videos

-On March 7, 2012, Beach House released the lead single from Bloom, "Myth", on their website for free download.
+On March 7, 2012, Beach House released the lead single from Bloom, "Myth", on their website as a free download.
 The single garnered acclaim from music critics, who considered it another fascinating evolution in the duo's musical style.
-On April 12, 2023, the track was certified gold by the Recording Industry Association of America (RIAA), denoting a total of 500,000 units sold in the United States.
-On April 13, 2012, Dutch radio station 3voor12 released the album's second single "Lazuli" onto their website.
-It was later released as a 7-inch single on April 21, 2025, Record Store Day, which included "Equal Mind" as its B-side.
-On June 6, 2012, the official music video for "Lazuli" was released.
+On April 12, 2023, "Myth" received a gold certification by the Recording Industry Association of America (RIAA), denoting a total of 500,000 units sold in the United States, being the album's first song to receive a certification.
+On April 13, the album's second single "Lazuli" was leaked onto Dutch radio station 3voor12's website, shortly being taken down.
+On April 17, the duo officially released the single for streaming, initially on YouTube.
+It was later released as a 7-inch single on opaque-blue vinyl on April 21, 2012, Record Store Day, which was limited to 2,400 copies.
+The single release also included "Equal Mind" as its B-side.
+On June 6, the official music video for "Lazuli" was released.
 Directed by Allen Cordell, the video features "shadowy" perspectives of three strangers, with one of the environmental surroundings being a "psychedelic, outer-space realm".
-On November 14, 2012, the band released the accompanying music video for "Wild".
-Featuring video direction from Johan Renck, the video consists of a series of "intense moments," including violent and sexual scenes.
+On November 14, the duo released the accompanying music video for "Wild".
+Featuring video direction from Johan Renck, the video consists of a series of "intense moments", including violent and sexual scenes.

-On January 1, 2013, New Year's Day, the official video for "New Year" was released, which features time-lapse video recordings, which were filmed by Manuel Calderon, of the album's recording sessions at Sonic Ranch.
-The duo explained its concept, "It's more of a home video thing, not a music video... we just thought these moments and the memories they involve fit this song".
-On February 4, 2013, the duo released Forever Still, a short film containing performances of four songs from the album throughout El Paso and Tornillo, Texas, where they recorded the album.
-Taking inspiration from Pink Floyd: Live at Pompeii, the band wanted to perform the songs in "a non-typical setting without losing the spirit of their music" and felt that "the songs would resonate in a more majestic and spiritual landscape".
-On March 19, 2013, the duo released the music video for the track "Wishes", which was directed by Eric Wareheim of comedy duo Tim and Eric, The video features Ray Wise, who is seen performing the song at the halftime show of a surreal sports game.
-It was voted number seven in Rolling Stone's "10 Best Music Videos of 2013" list, while it appeared on Pitchfork's "Top Music Videos of 2013" list.
+On January 1, 2013, New Year's Day, the duo released a music video for "New Year", which features time-lapse video recordings, which were filmed by Manuel Calderon, of the album's recording sessions at Sonic Ranch.
+The duo explained that it is "more of a home video thing" and thought that the video clips, cherished as memories, were suitable for this song.
+On February 4, 2013, the duo released Forever Still, a short film containing performances of four songs from the album ("Wild", "The Hours", "Wishes" and "Irene") throughout El Paso and Tornillo, Texas, where they recorded the album.
+Taking inspiration from Pink Floyd's Live at Pompeii concert film, the duo wanted to perform the songs in an abnormal setting without losing the spirit of their music and felt that the songs would better resonate in a transcendent scenery.
+On March 7, 2013, the duo released the music video for the track "Wishes", which was directed by Eric Wareheim of comedy duo Tim and Eric.
+This is the first collaborative project between Wareheim and the duo, with the former stating that the video's setting was influenced by Legrand's imagery, praising the duo as one of his favorites.
+The video features actor Ray Wise, who is seen performing the song at the halftime show of a surreal sports game.
+Rolling Stone listed it as the seventh best music video of 2013, while Pitchfork added it on their "Top Music Videos of 2013" list.